gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ## Recommended next test

 The next best test is to introduce one new structural pressure:
-- continuation, stabilization, decay, crossing, or interruption of the near-threshold precursor boundary state, including robustness to intermittent missing bounded input
+- continuation, stabilization, decay, crossing, or interruption of the near-threshold precursor boundary state, including robustness to intermittent missing TU input

 This will let the triad be tested on:
-- whether the near-threshold precursor boundary state can persist across another slice as a stable condition in its own right
+- whether the near-threshold precursor boundary state can persist across another slice as a stable condition
-- whether the restored clearer-independent regime can re-stabilize from that boundary state as a true mainline
+- whether the restored clearer-independent regime can re-stabilize from that boundary state
-- whether the accumulated boundary-conditioned pressure decays back into weaker sub-threshold shaping influence
+- whether accumulated pressure decays back into weaker sub-threshold influence
-- whether the near-threshold precursor state crosses into genuine renewed lower-order relation
+- whether the boundary state crosses into genuine lower-order relation
-- whether coherence can distinguish among boundary persistence, re-stabilized independence, precursor decay, authentic relational re-entry, and disciplined non-update under temporary input absence
+- whether coherence can distinguish among boundary persistence, re-stabilized independence, precursor decay, relational re-entry, and disciplined non-update under temporary input absence